hphelion/documentation/community/community.install.md

 ### Starting the seed and building your cloud ### {#startseed}
 1. Start the seed using the following command:

 	`bash -x /root/work/tripleo/tripleo-incubator/scripts/hp_ced_start_seed.sh`

 	If the seed startup is successful, you should see a message similar to the following:

 	`"Wed Apr 23 11:25:10 IST 2014 --- completed setup seed"`

 2. To build the cloud, start by logging in to the seed.
 Run the the following command from /root:

 	`ssh root@192.0.2.1`

 3. Using your favorite editor, create a file in /root called `baremetal.csv`.

 4. Edit `baremetal.csv` to add the following information in the specified format for each of the your baremetal systems:

 	`<mac_address>,<ilouser>,<ilopassword>,<iloipaddress>,<#cpus>,<memory_MB>,<diskspace_GB>`

 	For example, for a 7 baremetal system your file should look similar to this:

 	`78:e7:d1:22:5d:58,administrator,password,192.168.11.1,12,32768,2048`
 	`78:e7:d1:22:5d:10,administrator,password,192.168.11.5,12,32768,2048`
 	`78:e7:d1:22:52:90,administrator,password,192.168.11.3,12,32768,2048`
 	`78:e7:d1:22:5d:c0,administrator,password,192.168.11.2,12,32768,2048`
 	`78:e7:d1:22:5d:a8,administrator,password,192.168.11.4,12,32768,2048`
-    `78:e7:d1:22:52:9b,administrator,password,192.168.11.6,12,32768,2048`
+	`78:e7:d1:22:5d:a8,administrator,password,192.168.11.6,12,32768,2048`
 	`78:e7:d1:22:52:9e,administrator,password,192.168.11.7,12,32768,2048`

 	**Note:** For more information on creating this file, refer back to the [system configuration requirements](#sys-config).

 5. Manually power off each baremetal system specified in /root/baremetal.csv before proceeding with the installation.

 	**IMPORTANT:** Ensure that each system is configured in the BIOS to stay powered off in the event of being shutdown rather than automatically restarting.
 Refer to the [Network configuration](#additional-hardware-configuration) section.

-5. Set the IP address of an NTP server accessible on the public interface for overcloud and undercloud hosts using the following commands, for example:
+6. Set the IP address of an NTP server accessible on the public interface for overcloud and undercloud hosts using the following commands, for example:

-        $ export OVERCLOUD_NTP_SERVER=192.0.1.128
+	`$ export OVERCLOUD_NTP_SERVER=192.0.1.128`

-        $ export UNDERCLOUD_NTP_SERVER=192.0.1.128
+	`$ export UNDERCLOUD_NTP_SERVER=192.0.1.128`

-6. If required, set the following environmental variables, which can affect your installation.
+7. If required, set the following environmental variables, which can affect your installation.
 Some of these variables set public, or floating, IP addresses.
 The floating IP addresses cannot be in the same range as the private network addresses (by default, 10.x.x.x)

-    * OVERCLOUD_NeutronPublicInterface and UNDERCLOUD_NeutronPublicInterface - You should set these to the value of the name of the interface that carries the neutron external traffic on your overcloud and undercloud.
+	* `OVERCLOUD_NeutronPublicInterface` and `UNDERCLOUD_NeutronPublicInterface` - You should set these to the value of the name of the interface that carries the neutron external traffic on your overcloud and undercloud.
 The default value is `eth2`.
 If this is correct, you do not need to set this variable.

 		To set this variable:

-            $ export OVERCLOUD_NeutronPublicInterface=eth2
+		`$ export OVERCLOUD_NeutronPublicInterface=eth2`
-            $ export UNDERCLOUD_NeutronPublicInterface=eth2
+		`$ export UNDERCLOUD_NeutronPublicInterface=eth2`

-    * FLOATING_START, FLOATING_END, and FLOATING_CIDR - These variables control the range of IP addresses available for user VMs in the overcloud.
+	* `FLOATING_START`, `FLOATING_END`, and `FLOATING_CIDR` - These variables control the range of IP addresses available for user VMs in the overcloud.
 The defaults are currently set as below but can be changed if desired.

-            $ export FLOATING_START=192.0.2.45
+		`$ export FLOATING_START=192.0.2.45`
-            $ export FLOATING_END=192.0.2.254
+		`$ export FLOATING_END=192.0.2.254`
-            $ export FLOATING_CIDR=192.0.2.0/24
+		`$ export FLOATING_CIDR=192.0.2.0/24`

-    * OPTIONAL: You can optionally configure a second network for API traffic and for the floating IP pool by setting OVERCLOUD_NeutronPublicInterface to a physically configured VLAN.
+	* **OPTIONAL**: You can optionally configure a second network for API traffic and for the floating IP pool by setting `OVERCLOUD_NeutronPublicInterface` to a physically configured VLAN.
 For example:

-            $ export OVERCLOUD_NeutronPublicInterface=vlan101
+		`$ export OVERCLOUD_NeutronPublicInterface=vlan101`
-            $ export NeutronPublicInterfaceIP=192.0.8.2/21
+		`$ export NeutronPublicInterfaceIP=192.0.8.2/21`
-            $ export NeutronPublicInterfaceRawDevice=eth0
+		`$ export NeutronPublicInterfaceRawDevice=eth0`
-            $ export NeutronPublicInterfaceDefaultRoute=192.0.8.1
+		`$ export NeutronPublicInterfaceDefaultRoute=192.0.8.1`
-            $ export FLOATING_START=192.0.8.20
+		`$ export FLOATING_START=192.0.8.20`
-            $ export FLOATING_END=192.0.15.254
+		`$ export FLOATING_END=192.0.15.254`
-            $ export FLOATING_CIDR=192.0.8.0/21
+		`$ export FLOATING_CIDR=192.0.8.0/21`

-    * OVERCLOUD_COMPUTESCALE - You should not set this to a higher value than three as a limit of 7 nodes is enforced.
+    * `OVERCLOUD_COMPUTESCALE` - You should not set this to a higher value than three as a limit of 7 nodes is enforced.
 If you do not specify a value, the value is derived based on the number of lines remaining in `/root/baremetal.csv` once the undercloud, overcloud control, and overcloud swift nodes are removed.

 		To set this variable:

 		`$ export OVERCLOUD_COMPUTESCALE=3`

-    * OVERCLOUD_CINDER_LVMLOOPDEVSIZE - This is the size of the loopback device on your partition on the overcloud control node used to hold Cinder volumes, and it is set by default to 50000 MB.
+	* `OVERCLOUD_CINDER_LVMLOOPDEVSIZE` - This is the size of the loopback device on your partition on the overcloud control node used to hold Cinder volumes, and it is set by default to 50000 MB.
 You can set it to a higher value if, for example, you plan to create snapshots of large bootable volumes.
 The partition is a shared device, so the loopback device should not occupy the entire partition.
 The partition size is calculated as (approximately) diskspace_GB from the baremetal.csv file minus the root partition size of 30 GB.

 		To set this variable:

-        $ export OVERCLOUD_CINDER_LVMLOOPDEVSIZE=50000
+		`$ export OVERCLOUD_CINDER_LVMLOOPDEVSIZE=50000`

 8. By [default](#NetworkDefault), the bridge interface, the Seed VM IP address, and the gateway host are configured during the installation process.
 To change any or all of those configurations, complete the following steps:

-    * OPTIONAL: Change the IP address range to administer undercloud nodes by entering the starting and ending IP addresses for the range, for example:
+    * **OPTIONAL:** Change the IP address range to administer undercloud nodes by entering the starting and ending IP addresses for the range, for example:

-        $ export BM_NETWORK_SEED_RANGE_START=192.168.10.2
+		`$ export BM_NETWORK_SEED_RANGE_START=192.168.10.2`
-        $ export BM_NETWORK_SEED_RANGE_END=192.168.10.20
+		`$ export BM_NETWORK_SEED_RANGE_END=192.168.10.20`

 		This IP address range must be on the same subnet as the Seed VM, as configured in [Changing the Default Network Interface](#NetworkInt).

-    * OPTIONAL: Change the IP address range to administer overcloud nodes from the undercloud by entering the starting and ending IP addresses for the range, for example:
+    * **OPTIONAL:** Change the IP address range to administer overcloud nodes from the undercloud by entering the starting and ending IP addresses for the range, for example:

-        $ export BM_NETWORK_UNDERCLOUD_RANGE_START=192.168.10.2
+		`$ export BM_NETWORK_UNDERCLOUD_RANGE_START=192.168.10.2`
-        $ export BM_NETWORK_UNDERCLOUD_RANGE_END=192.168.10.20
+		`$ export BM_NETWORK_UNDERCLOUD_RANGE_END=192.168.10.20`

 		This IP address range must be on the same subnet as the Seed VM, as configured in [Changing the Default Network Interface](#NetworkInt).

-    * OPTIONAL: If you modified the gateway host, execute:
+    * **OPTIONAL**: If you modified the gateway host, execute:

-        $ export BM_NETWORK_GATEWAY=192.168.10.254
+		`$ export BM_NETWORK_GATEWAY=192.168.10.254`

-    * OPTIONAL: Modify the IP address range for the private network assigned by default to each virtual instance in the overcloud, for example:
+    * **OPTIONAL**: Modify the IP address range for the private network assigned by default to each virtual instance in the overcloud, for example:

-        $ export OVERCLOUD_FIXED_RANGE_CIDR=10.20.240.0/20
+		`$ export OVERCLOUD_FIXED_RANGE_CIDR=10.20.240.0/20`

 9. From /root, install and configure the undercloud and overcloud by running the following command.

 	**Important:** You must have completed any manual configuration steps listed under [Hardware requirements](#hardware-requirements) before starting the installation.

 	`bash -x /root/tripleo/tripleo-incubator/scripts/hp_ced_installer.sh`

 	If your installation is successful, message similar to the following is displayed:

 	`"HP - completed - Tue Apr 22 16:20:20 UTC 2014"`

 **Note:** If `hp_ced_start_seed` fails to start the seed, you simply need to restart it (Step 1) and then follow the rest of the steps.